mehedihassanbinhafiz/Documentations-Of-MAI/Docker Doc/Docker Document.md

 Docker defines seven states for a container: created, restarting, running, removing, paused, exited, and dead.
 A container is running while any processing is executed. if no processes is running on container then it automatically stoped.

-1. Start a container attach mode
+1. Start a container attach mode (run in foreground: I can see the output on my screen)
 ```dockerfile
 docker run container_name
 ```